ycm-core/YouCompleteMe/README.md

 string, the popup is not automatically displayed.

-In addition to this setting, there is the `<plug>(YCMHover)` mapping, which can be used to manually trigger the popup.
+In addition to this setting, there is the `<plug>(YCMHover)` mapping, which can be used to manually trigger or hide the popup (it works like a toggle).
 For example:

 ```viml
 nmap <leader>D <plug>(YCMHover)
 ```

+After dismissing the popup with this mapping, it will not be automatically triggered again until the cursor is moved (i.e. `CursorMoved` autocommand).

 Default: `'CursorHold'`